Why do we need a new transit system?

 Click the following links to view the options for each station:

-The complete strategy for 2020-2023 will be presented in fall 2019.
+The strategy for 2020-2023 will be presented in early 2019.
 The transit companies will use the next few months to develop effective alternatives.
 At the same time, we have created a users’ committee and are holding consultations in collaboration with Trajectoire Québec.

 Our website is updated as soon as new information becomes available.
 Consult it regularly at rem.info/en/deux-montagnes-line